-Parents with a serious worry or complaint should arrange to talk this over with the deputy or headteacher.
+Parents/carers with a serious worry or concern should arrange to talk this over with headteacher or her deputy.
 We hope that most problems or worries can be sorted out in this way.
 If you do not feel that the discussion has resolved the difficulty then you can make a formal complaint.
-There is a formal procedure for making serious complaints and copies of the procedure are available from the school office.
+There is a formal procedure for making complaints and copies of the procedure are available from our website or the school office.